HallaSurvivor/Blog/_posts/2022-02-14-talk-practical-topos-theory.md

 Then I said
 that the truth values $\mathsf{Sh}(X)$ are exactly the opens of $X$.
 I used this to explain how LEM fails[^5] in this topos.

-This is relevant because it means that we'll need to know our proof of the weierstrass approximation theorem is constructive if we want to interpret it inside $\mathsf{Sh}(X)$.
+As you might expect, this is relevant because it means that we'll need to know our proof of the weierstrass approximation theorem is constructive if we want to interpret it inside $\mathsf{Sh}(X)$.